 It is so important to find the right keywords in the good old Search Engine Optimization.

 This helps finding those key phrases that people use in search engines such as Google to find certain little pieces of information that they need, which in turn the more they use those keywords, that particular website gets more traction, which in turn works up to the top of the first page!

 The biggest advantage of using long tail keywords is that the competition for these terms are far lower than general terms!
 Let’s say for example a customer typed: “Milk chocolate cookie dough recipe” into Google, this is so much lower than just “cookie dough” but so is the difficulty of finding that particular piece of information.

-Well written articles and websites on certain topics can rank more with long tail keywords, although the search volume is low for each keyword separately, the number may be interesting if you sum it all up.
+Well written articles and websites on certain topics can rank more with long tail keywords, although the search volume is low for each word separately, the number may be interesting if you sum it all up.

 These particular keywords are what people usually use to search for things on the internet.
-There is so much more traffic from long tail keywords than general keywords since more and more people use long tail keywords!
+There is so much more traffic from long tail than general since more and more people use long tail keywords!